civAnimal/autofill-arrays/README.md

 * Most categories comprise several short (5 elements) and long (>= 10 elements) lists.
 Explore them and incorporate them in your workflow accordingly.

-* With a combination of few key-strokes, you could construct quite long lists within a matter of seconds.

 ### Installation